udplabs/okta-kotter/README.md

 #### Expiring access tokens

 As of this writing, refresh tokens have not been implemented, so calls to the API backend may fail (possibly silently) after the token has expired.
 You may need to logout and hit the API with a fresh session.

+#### Step-up MFA in Admin

+In order for the step-up MFA challenge to trigger (when you click the "approve" button on an order in the Admin tool), the admin user used for demoing needs to have *only* the Okta Verify factor enrolled.
+Ensure this is the case by checking the API `{{url}}/api/v1/users/{{userId}}/factors`.

 ### Acknowledgments